 - Tick the box and click Request review.

-Note: Review requests can take up to five days to complete.
+Once you request a review, the status of the associated issue will change to 'Under review'.
+Review requests can take up to 7 days to complete.
 You'll receive an email notification once the review has been completed.

 If your account is already suspended or under PID, you will have 2 opportunities to request a review before the cool down period is initiated for further reviews.
 After the second attempt, if the issues are still unresolved, a cool-down period will be enabled for the duration of one week, during which the button will not be available.

 A cool down period applies to already suspended accounts.
 If your issues aren’t resolved by the second review attempt, a one-week cool-down period will begin during which the review button will be disabled.
 Your account will remain suspended or in a preemptive item disapproval state during this period and you won’t be able to request another review during that time.
 The cool down period will also apply to all subsequent requests for review until all open account data quality issues are resolved.
 You can see the end date of any cool-down period by navigating to the Diagnostics page of Merchant Centre and clicking the 'Account issues' tab.
 Use this one-week cool-down period to review your data and fix the issues.
 After the one-week period passes, the button will be available again and you will be able to request a new review.